Biden to visit storm-ravaged Texas on Friday

 “I don’t want to be a burden,” Biden said.
 “When the president lands in a city in America, it has a long tail.”

-He spoke to the governors of the seven states most affected by the winter weather.
-He tweeted a photo of himself on the phone with Republican Gov. Greg Abbott of Texas.
+He has spoken with the governors of the seven states most affected by the winter weather and tweeted a photo of himself on the phone with Republican Gov. Greg Abbott of Texas.

-The Federal Emergency Management Agency also shipped dozens of generators and supplies, including fuel, water, blankets and ready-to-eat meals, to the affected areas.
+The Federal Emergency Management Agency has shipped dozens of generators and supplies, including fuel, water, blankets and ready-to-eat meals, to the affected areas.